-The Carry On team throw caution to the wind and present an hour and a half of good, clean lavatorial humour.
+The Carry On team throw caution to the wind and presents an hour and a half of good, clean lavatorial humour.
 This was the first sign of impending decline in the series and the major flop during a seemingly indestructible purple patch.

 Cascading with lavatorial gags, references, and, indeed, lavatories, everything in the film is totally overplayed and flamboyantly characterised.
 While I’m All Right Jack (1959) was a huge box-office success, Convenience died a death.

-However, the Boulting Brothers satire was a cleverly written social comment on the unionists’ problems, giving both management and workers eccentric figures.
+However, the Boulting Brothers’ satire was a cleverly written social comment on the unionists’ problems, giving both management and workers eccentric figures.

 Kenneth Williams is W.C.
 Boggs, the troubled owner of a small company trying to manufacture fine toilet ware.
 Williams represents the established world of British industry, clinging on to authority while facing threats to traditional ideals.

-The incompetent management are constantly at loggerheads with a bolshie union, led by the ultimate workforce hero, Sid Plummer (Sid James).
+The incompetent management are constantly at loggerheads with a bolshie union led by the ultimate workforce hero, Sid Plummer (Sid James).

 Williams’ son, Lewis (Richard O’Callaghan), is the young romantic lead who chases and eventually wins the girl, Myrtle (the lovely Jacki Piper), who is also Sid’s daughter, thus joining workforce with management.